MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 - $true: Use the company logo in the footer text instead of the Microsoft logo.
 - $false: Don't use the company logo in the footer text.
 Use the Microsoft logo.

-This parameter is meaningful only when reporting in Outlook is enabled for Microsoft reporting tools in Outlook as described in the EnableReportToMicrosoft parameter.
+This parameter is meaningful only when reporting in Outlook is enabled for Microsoft reporting tools as described in the EnableReportToMicrosoft parameter.

 ```yaml
 Type: Boolean